auth0/coreos-mongodb/README.md

 ## How it works?

-The units in this repository follow the process explained in this [tutorial](http://docs.mongodb.org/manual/tutorial/deploy-replica-set-with-auth/).
+The units follow the process explained in this [tutorial](http://docs.mongodb.org/manual/tutorial/deploy-replica-set-with-auth/).

 I've split the process in 3 different phases.